By Molly J. Anderson-Childers | Updated June 9, 2018

 Q: What type of education or job experience do you need to become an Occupational Therapy Assistant?

-A: I graduated from college with an Associate Degree as an Occupational Therapy Assistant in May of 2006.
+A: I graduated from college with an Associate Degree as an Occupational Therapy Assistant.
 My experience in previous jobs and my love of creativity have served me well in this field.

 Q: What was your first job as a young woman?